You’re looking for the perfect summer job — something that’s fun, earns you extra cash and makes your college application stand out.

 Don’t Shy Away From Retail or Restaurants

 There are a wide range of summer jobs you can leverage to boost your college application.
-The key to making a summer job into a position that enhances your résumé is to apply yourself and absorb as much experience as possible.
+The key to making a summer job into a position that enhances your résumé is to absorb as much experience as possible.
+And even if it’s not the perfect fit, chances are, you’ll learn something—and make money at the same time, too.